Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 }
 ```

-Then we\'ll have to add some more enchanted statues\...
+Then we'll have to add some more enchanted statues...

 ```cpp
 Entity leftStatue;